 Appeal process:

-Should a department chair determine that a faculty member’s performance has been overall unsatisfactory, prior to sharing the assessment with the faculty member, the chair may convene a group of faculty members from within and/or from outside the department, to provide peer-review of the performance evidence and share their opinions and recommendations about the overall assessment that should be provided to the faculty member.
-Information about this review should be documented with the understanding that it will be shared with the faculty member and the dean.

-A faculty member whose performance has been evaluated as overall unsatisfactory may appeal the chair’s judgment and decision to the dean, whether or not prior peer-review of the performance portfolio has been sought by the chair.
-Such an appeal shall be requested of the dean, in writing, within 10 business days of the faculty member’s receipt of the chair’s assessment.
+A faculty member whose performance has been evaluated as overall unsatisfactory may appeal the chair’s judgment and decision to the dean, Such an appeal shall be requested of the dean, in writing, within 10 business days of the faculty member’s receipt of the chair’s assessment.

-The dean (or his/her designee) has the responsibility to convene an appropriate group of faculty (an appeals committee) to review the evidence on which the chair’s assessment was based and share their findings with the dean within 60 days of the dean’s receipt of the request from the faculty member.
+The dean (or his/her designee) has the responsibility to submit the faculty member’s performance packet to the College Promotion and Tenure Committee (the appeals committee) to review the evidence on which the chair’s assessment was based and share their findings with the dean within 60 days of the dean’s receipt of the request from the faculty member.
 The chair shall not be a member of the group.
 Both the chair and the faculty member shall be given the opportunity to provide additional written information to the appeals committee.
-This group may inquire about the faculty member’s work performance of the faculty member, the chair, and other members of the UAMS community, as needed, in order to conduct its work.
+This group may inquire about the faculty member’s work performance , the chair, and other members of the UAMS community, as needed, in order to conduct its work.
 The documented findings of the group will be shared with the faculty member, the chair, and the dean.
 The dean shall consider the faculty member’s self-assessment (presented within the annual review), any additional information provided by the faculty member, the chair’s assessment documentation, and the findings of the appeals committee in determining the faculty member’s overall performance assessment.
-The decision of the dean is final and shall be shared with the faculty member and the department chair.
-At the dean’s discretion, the appeals committee may be constituted of any of the following groups that are independent of the department chair:
+The decision of the dean must be completed within 10 business days after receipt from P& T committee and this decision is final and shall be shared with the faculty member and the department chair

-The department’s promotion and tenure committee, if such a committee exists

-The college’s promotion and tenure committee

-Another appropriate standing committee of the department or college

-An ad hoc committee seated for this purpose.
-If an ad hoc committee is convened, the faculty member may be allowed to recommend one person to serve on the committee and will be consulted by the dean as to whether the faculty member feels any other member(s) of the group has(have) a conflict of interest and therefore should not serve on the committee.

 Remediation Plan: Should a faculty member receive an overall unsatisfactory performance rating, whether determined by the chair or by the dean after an appeal of the chair’s initial assessment, it is the chair’s responsibility to develop and document the plan with members of the academic unit in consultation with the faculty member.
 The plan shall include four components and be approved by the dean:

-Specification of the nature of the unsatisfactory performance (e.g., name the problems and performance deficiencies, whether in domains of the faculty member’s work, professionalism and collegiality, or both)
+Specification of the nature of the unsatisfactory performance (e.g., name the problems and performance deficiencies,), including what shall be considered meaningful progress toward remediating the deficiencies .

+Assessment of the faculty member’s performance improvement (in lieu of annual review) will begin no sooner than one year following the faculty member’s receipt of remediation plan.

 Identification of sources of help and support for the faculty member, and if fees or costs are associated, specify who shall pay the costs.